 Ms. Rennie is a graduate of the University of Alberta (BComm.) and is a Chartered Professional Accountant, Chartered Accountant (CPA, CA.).
 Ms. Rennie's principal occupation is a corporate director.
 She is currently Chair of EPCOR Utilities Inc., and a director of West Fraser Timber Co.
 Ltd., and previously served on the boards of Methanex Corporation and Teck Resources Ltd., all of which are reporting issuers, as well as WestJet Airlines Ltd., which was a reporting issuer during her tenure.
-In 1998, Ms. Rennie was made a Fellow of the Institute of Corporate Directors.
+In 1998, Ms. Rennie was made a Fellow of the Institute of Chartered Accountants and in 2012, she was made a Fellow of the Institute of Corporate Directors.
 In 2022, Ms. Rennie was recognized by CPA Alberta with a Lifetime Achievement Award.